 A. By stipulating to this Protective Order (the "Order"), the parties have agreed to be bound by its terms and to request its entry by the presiding district or magistrate judge.
-This Order shall govern all cases directly filed in this district that are included in MDL 2187, as well as all cases transferred to this Court by the transferred to this Court by the JPML.
+This Order shall govern all cases directly filed in this district that are included in MDL 2327, as well as all cases transferred to this Court by the Judicial Panel on Multidistrict Litigation ("JPML") and any tag-along cases transferred to this Court by the JPML.
 It is hereby ORDERED as follows: